luciancahil/iCypressParallel/README.md

 layers_post_mp : 2      # HOw many layers deep is the neural network after we do all the message passing dim_inner : 137         # How many neurons are in the hidden layers max_epoch : 400         # How many epochs we train for
+stage_type: skipsum     # How information is passed from one layer to another
+agg: mean               # How information from each node is aggregated into a single vector after message passing
 ````

 If you wish to change these hyperparameters, it is recommended that you make a new file.
 The new file must be of .yaml type.
 For instance, if you wanted to train for 500 epochs, you could make a new file called "Train_500.yaml" with the following content: